cedricloneux/cedricloneux/README.md

 In high school I entered computer science where I learned the basics of programming, hardware and to be standalone.
 I did my first internship where I mostly did maintenance (hardware & software).

 ##### Bachelor (IT Management):
-After that I started a bachelor degree where I have consolidated my knowledge (e.g. networking) and worked with stuff such as:
+After that I started a bachelor degree where I have consolidated my knowledge (e.g. networking, DP) and worked with stuff such as:
 Java, C, C++, a bit of AI (numpy, scikitlearn, pandas, matplotlib), multi-tier apps (Java EE), webdev (JS, PHP, Angular), UML.<br>
 Throughout the group work we worked with agile methodology (scrum framework).
 </details>